- Impotence Slideshow Pictures

 Causes of jock itch include the following:

-- Moisture, warmth, and skin friction in the groin folds
+- Warmth, skin friction, and moist areas in the groin

 - Tight, occlusive clothing and undergarments that trap in sweat